 - Gaining access to capital is an obstacle for small businesses, and many small firms are not ready for traditional forms of lending.
 Better connecting startups with venture capitalists in their region will help boost local investment. - Consider making the capital gains tax exemption permanent for investors in qualified small businesses (QSB) to help finance growth. - Studies show that 90 percent of job growth typically occurs after companies go public.
-I Unfortunately, there are thousands of companies that could go public with \$250 million in total gross revenue, but the cost of being compliant and maintaining that compliance to be a publicly traded company is so high relative to the earnings, they can't afford to go public. - By launching initiatives like "quick pay," which requires payment to small business contractors within fifteen days, and tying student loan repayment to earnings, the federal government is working to minimize financial hurdles faced by potential entrepreneurs. - SBA aims to simplify the process of accessing resources for small businesses across the federal government by creating a single user interface.
+I Unfortunately, there are thousands of companies that could go public with \$250 million in total gross revenue, but the cost of being compliant and maintaining that compliance to be a publicly traded company is so high relative to the earnings, they can't afford to go public.
+Opening up the initial public offering market would ultimately create more independent companies. - By launching initiatives like "quick pay," which requires payment to small business contractors within fifteen days, and tying student loan repayment to earnings, the federal government is working to minimize financial hurdles faced by potential entrepreneurs. - SBA aims to simplify the process of accessing resources for small businesses across the federal government by creating a single user interface.